This article has been reviewed by Thanai Pongdee, MD, FAAAAI

 What Is the Length of Treatment?

-The tablets are typically started four months before the start of the featured pollen season and continued throughout the season.
+The grass and ragweed tablets are typically started four months before the start of the featured pollen season and continued throughout the season.
+Dust mite tablets may be started any time during the year and are taken year-round.
 Tablets are similar to allergy shots in terms of the effectiveness of controlling allergy symptoms, and both have been shown to provide long term improvement even after the treatment has ended.

 The first dose is taken at the healthcare provider’s office, where the patient is to be observed for at least 30 minutes for potential adverse reactions.
 Future dosages can be administered at home, making the dosage schedule more convenient than allergy shots.